statisticsnorway/dapla-js-utilities/README.md

 ## Build and test locally
 The first time you clone the repository, remember to run `yarn install`.

-Run `yarn build` to build the library.
+Run `yarn package` to build the library.
 A minified production ready version will be created in the `/lib` folder.

 `yarn test` runs all tests and `yarn coverage` calculates (rather unreliably) test coverage.